Mellon Collie and the Infinite Sadness: Background and production

-Music
+Composition

 The songs on Mellon Collie and the Infinite Sadness are intended to work together conceptually, with the two halves of the album representing day and night.
 Despite this, Corgan has rejected the term concept album to describe it, and it was at the time described as more "loose" and "vague" than were the band's previous records.
 He also said it is based on "the human condition of mortal sorrow".
 Corgan aimed the album's message at people between 14 and 24 years of age, hoping "to sum up all the things I felt as a youth but was never able to voice articulately. ...
 I'm waving goodbye to me in the rear view mirror, tying a knot around my youth and putting it under the bed."

 Musically, the album has been described as featuring alternative rock, grunge, alternative metal, art rock and heavy metal.
 Its sprawling nature resulted in diverse music styles from song to song, contrasting what some critics felt was the "one dimensional flavor" of the previous two albums.
 A much wider variety of instrumentation is used, such as piano ("Mellon Collie and the Infinite Sadness"), synthesizers and drum loops ("1979"), a live orchestra ("Tonight, Tonight") and even salt shakers and scissors ("Cupid de Locke").